hardlyneutral/buddypress-registration-groups/readme.txt

 == Changelog ==

+= 1.2.0 =
+* New minor version!
+* BP Registration Groups has been internationalized and can now be translated into other languages!
+* Anyone can help translate this plugin by suggesting new translations [here](https://translate.wordpress.org/projects/wp-plugins/buddypress-registration-groups-1).
+* You can find more information about [WordPress internationalization here](https://codex.wordpress.org/I18n_for_WordPress_Developers).

 = 1.1.3 =
 * Maintenance release.
 Tested plugin as functional with both WordPress 4.9.2 and BuddyPress 2.9.2.
 Safe to upgrade.
 * Removed a deprecated call to screen_icon() in the admin settings